Gangstar

 Gangstar is a series of open-world action-adventure video games published by video game company Gameloft and developed by its subsidiaries.

-Games in the Gangstar series are set in American cities (although Gangstar Rio: City of Saints is set in Rio de Janeiro, a Brazilian city).
+Games in the Gangstar series are generally set in American cities (although Gangstar Rio: City of Saints is set in Rio de Janeiro, a Brazilian city).
 Gameplay focuses on an open world where the player can choose missions at their own leisure to progress an overall story, as well as engaging in side-activities consisting of action-adventure, driving, shooting, occasional role-playing, stealth and racing elements.
 The series focuses on many different protagonists who attempt to rise through the ranks of the criminal underworld, although their motives for doing so vary in each game.
+The games in the series are heavily inspired by the gameplay of the Grand Theft Auto franchise by Rockstar Games.

 Games

 Gangstar: Crime City (2006)

-Gangstar: Crime City is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries.
-It is about a gangster who explores the fictitious town of Crime City looking for money, power, and occupation of other gangs.
+Gangstar: Crime City is a top-down, open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries.
+It is about a gangster who explores the fictional town of Crime City looking for money, power, and occupation of other gangs.

 Gangstar 2: Kings of LA (2008)

 Gangstar 2: Kings of L.A. (spelled as Gangstar 2 Kings of LA in the BlackBerry OS version) is a video game published by Gameloft and developed by at least one of its subsidiaries.
-The version for button-operated/keypad-based mobile phones was released in November 2008, the BlackBerry OS version on August 5, 2009, the Ninte version on August 5, 2009 and the Nintendo DSi version on April 12, 2010.
+The version for button-operated/keypad-based mobile phones was released in November 2008, the BlackBerry OS version on August 5, 2009, and the Nintendo DSi version on April 12, 2010.
 The game is about gangster cousins Pedro (nicknamed Chico) and Juan, who have recently escaped from Mexico due to a pursuit from the police.
 They arrive in Los Angeles looking for money and power, alongside their cousin Luis "L.C."
 Custodio.
 A three-dimensional (3D) version of the game was released for the iPhone (App Store) and Android (Android Market) platforms in 2009, titled Gangstar: West Coast Hustle.

 Gangstar: Samurai (2009)

 Gangstar: Samurai is an open-world action-adventure video game published by Gameloft and developed by Gameloft Tokyo.
 It was released for BREW and DoJa only in Japan.
 The protagonist is Masato and the setting is Tokyo, Japan.
 The game had radio stations like Toshi Beat.

 Masato stole a banned drug from a smuggling organization due to a slight mistake in stealing.
 After being chased by the organization, Masato is saved by a shadowy beauty named Yuri who claims to be a special agent.
 In order for Yuri to destroy the organization and Masato to escape from it, the two work together to carry out various operations against it.

-In the game, the player can use a "sword" as a weapon as it says "samurai", and can also use various firearms such as pistols, submachine guns, shotguns, grenades, and bazookas.
+The player can use a sword as a weapon, as well as various firearms such as pistols, submachine guns, shotguns, grenades, and bazookas.
 There are 45 types of missions, from simple mobile missions to defeating enemies and infiltration.